HalftimeHarry/lifehub/SCHEMA.md

 - `end` (dateTime) - End date/time
 - `location` (relation → locations, optional) - Where the appointment takes place
 - `notes` (text) - Additional notes
-- `for` (relation → people, optional) - Who this appointment is for (Carol, Charlie, Dustin, Alexis, etc.)
+- `for` (relation → people, multiple, required) - Who this appointment is for (Carol, Charlie, Dustin, Alexis, etc.)
+- `assigned_to` (relation → users, multiple) - Users assigned to this appointment (can be multiple)
+- `created_by` (relation → users, optional) - User who created this appointment
+- `driver` (relation → people, optional) - Who is driving/providing transportation
 - `phone` (text) - Phone number for SMS notifications (overrides person's phone)
 - `notify_offset_minutes` (number, default: 60) - Minutes before to send reminder
 - `notified_at` (dateTime, optional) - Timestamp when notification was sent